wormtable/wormtable/docs/source/introduction.rst

 Wormtable is a write-once-read-many data structure to hold large scale tabular data.
-It is designed to provide an efficient means of storing, searching and retreiving static data.
+It is designed to provide an efficient means of storing, searching and retrieving static data.
-Tables are arranged in columns and rows: each row consists of a set of typed values stored in a packed binary format in columns which can be indexed and retrieved individually or in groups.
+Tables are arranged in columns and rows: each row consists of a set of typed values stored in columns.
+Columns can be
+indexed individually or in groups.
 Wormtable uses Berkeley DB for row storage and indexing.

 Wormtable has several key goals: